Scattering of Skyrmions: Conclusion

 \section{Conclusion}

 In this paper we discuss Skyrmion-Skyrmion scattering for non-zero impact parameter.
 Here we focus on the attractive channel where the two Skyrmions are orientated in such a way that the attraction between them is maximal.
-For large separation, the scattering can be described in the dipol approximation which ignores the short-range repulsive interaction.
+For large separation, the scattering can be described in the dipole approximation which ignores the short-range repulsive interaction.
 We also discussed the necessary modifications needed to include non-zero pion mass and relativistic corrections.
 This approximation clearly breaks down at the critical value $b_{{\rm crit}}$ when the two dipoles no longer escape to infinity but collide with each other.
-For small velocities, Skyrmion scattering in the attractive channel is similar to monopole scattering which in turn can be described as geodesic motion on the Atiyah-Hitchin manifold.
-We have calculated Skyrmion trajectories numerically for different velocities and impact parameters, and find good qualitative agreement with the dipol approximation for large impact parameters.
+For small velocities, Skyrmion scattering in the attractive channel is quantitively similar to monopole scattering which in turn can be described as geodesic motion on the Atiyah-Hitchin manifold.
+We have calculated Skyrmion trajectories numerically for different velocities and impact parameters, and find good qualitative agreement with the dipole approximation for large impact parameters.
+Note that when Skyrmions are spinning, $\frac{1}{r}$ terms arise in the Lagrangian \eqref{Lrel} which could have a profound impact on the dynamics \cite{Schroers:1993yk,Gisiger:1994gj, Gisiger:1994pr, Gisiger:1998tv}.